As you probably already know, HVAC marketing for your company has dramatically changed this year.

 I won’t get too deep into this topic because I’ll be writing about it more in future posts, but here are some quick tips to keep in mind when developing content assets for your business:

-The content should be geared around solving a “problem” – every single piece of content you write should be designed to solve a problem or answer a question that your prospective customer may have.
-Examples of problem-solving content might be “7 Reasons Why You’re Overpaying for Your HVAC Service” or “The Complete Guide to Finding a Qualified HVAC Company”.
+Every single piece of content you write should be designed to solve a problem or answer a question that your prospective customer may have.
+Examples of problem-solving content might be “7 Reasons Why You’re Overpaying for Your HVAC marketing strategy” or “The Complete Guide to Finding a Qualified HVAC Company”.

-Now, you’re probably wondering, “how is producing content going to drive more sales for my HVAC business?”
+Now, you’re probably wondering, “how is producing content going to drive more sales for my HVAC marketing strategy /business?”

-Reciprocation: it’s proven that when someone gives you something for free, you feel obliged to “repay” them in one or another.
-Producing content that stands out from your competitors and actually helps someone will force the person to initiate an act of reciprocation.
-This will come in many different forms including the person sharing your content on social, or emailing the content to one of their friends, or even linking to the content from they website if they have.
-Each of these acts increase your HVAC business’s visibility.
+it’s proven that when someone gives you something for free, you feel obliged to “repay” them in one or another.
+Producing HVAC Marketing content that stands out from your competitors and actually helps someone will force the person to initiate an act of reciprocation.
+This will come in many different forms, including the person sharing your content on social, emailing the content to one of their friends (email marketing), or even linking to the content from the website if they have one.
+Each of these acts increases your HVAC business’s visibility and is better than PPC.

-Liking: people are more likely to buy from someone or an entity that they like.
-Giving away value and helping people is one of the easiest ways to get someone to like you or your brand.
+If you want to generate HVAC leads, it is important to remember that people are more likely to buy from someone or an entity that they like.
+Giving away value and helping people is one of the easiest ways to get someone to like you and be appealed to your brand.

-Authority: people are more likely to buy from someone or a brand that is perceived as an authority in the industry.
+People are more likely to buy HVAC systems from someone or a brand that is perceived as an authority in the industry.
 Producing content on your site and around the internet is the best way to build your authority in the industry.
 Authority = trust.

-The moral of the story is that content is your most important asset to your HVAC business.
+The moral of the story is that content is the most important asset to your HVAC business.
 Do not take it lightly!

-In later posts, I’ll be explaining what types of content you should be produce that has been proven to perform the best.
+In later posts, I’ll be explaining what types of content you should be produced that have been proven to perform the best.

-Often times, marketing your content is the hard part and you should be spending as much, if not more time promoting a piece of content than you did writing it.
+Oftentimes, email marketing your content is the hard part, and you should be spending as much, if not more, time promoting a piece of content as you did writing it.

 After you’ve created some solid content assets, it’s now time to get eyeballs on your website.
 One of the best ways to do this is to use search engine optimization (SEO).